-Jingle Bell Tree Ornament
+Jingle Bell Christmas Tree Ornament

 We were invited to join the book inspired 10 Days of a Kid-Made Christmas party.
 Since we love books and we have fun crafting with the kids, we were excited to join in and create our own book inspired ornament.

 Auntie Claus is a lively character who is sure to capture the hearts and imaginations of young children.
 A young girl, Sophie, becomes determined to find out where her aunt disappears to once a year.
-Sophie not only discovers some surprises about her aunt, she also learns that it is better to give than to receive.
+Sophie not only discovers some surprises about her aunt, but she also learns that it is better to give than to receive.
 Because the father in the story owns a jingle bell factory we wanted to have some bells in our ornament.

 After we had made the Jingle Bell Christmas Tree Ornament, I realized what a great sensory toy it was.
 My young friends just wanted to shake the ornaments and make jingle songs.
 It put us in quite a festive mood.

 Materials for your own Jingle Bell Christmas Tree Ornament:

 - String and Ribbon